gnormal/gnorm/site/content/cli/configuration.md

 # ConnStr is the connection string for the database.
 ConnStr = "dbname=mydb host=127.0.0.1 sslmode=disable user=admin"

+# DBType holds the type of db you're connecting to.
+Possible values are
+# "postgres" or "mysql".
+DBType = "postgres"

 # Schemas holds the names of schemas to generate code for.
 Schemas = ["public", "foobar"]